arianaolson419/AccessibleCooking/style_guide.md

     * Cook onions until they start to smell sweet or caramelized, and become flexible.

+  * Bake until edges are browned

+    * Bake until the edges are set and firm and the center is still soft.

 * Many times, a more tactile technique is better than the faster technique.
 For example, instead of throwing all the ingredients into a mixer, it is better to suggest, especially for newer cooks, to use a whisk or their hands to mix, so to feel when everything is fully mixed.